itsneufox/CamEditor-open.mp/README.md

-# CamEditor - Camera Movement Tool for open.mp
+# CamEditor - Camera editor updated for open.mp

 ## Overview
 CamEditor is a filterscript that allows you to create smooth camera movements directly in-game.
 This tool makes it easy to design cinematic sequences, cutscenes, and server intros without needing external editing software.